Heart Health Includes:

 What About Blood Pressure?

 Keeping a healthy heart also includes controlling your blood pressure.
 Hypertension, or high blood pressure, damages blood vessels and makes your heart work harder.
 High blood pressure can increase your risk of heart and blood vessel disease, as well as other diabetes complications.
 Your blood pressure should be measured at every routine diabetes visit.
-The American Diabetes Association recommends that people with diabetes maintain blood pressures of less than 140/80 mmHg.
+The American Diabetes Association recommends that people with diabetes maintain blood pressures of less than 140/90 mmHg.
+A lower target may be recommended (<130/90) for some individuals if it can be achieved safely.
+Discuss your target with your health care provider.

 Are There Other Things I Can Do To Help Control My Blood Pressure?